Haivision/srt/docs/API-functions.md

 #### `SRT_ECONGEST`

-This error is used only in an experimental version that requires setting the `SRT_ENABLE_ECN` macro at compile time.
-Otherwise the described below situation results in just usual successful report.
+NOTE: This error is used only in an experimental version that requires setting the `SRT_ENABLE_ECN` macro at compile time.
+Otherwise the situation described below results in the usual successful report.

 This error should be reported by the sending function in case when with `SRTO_TLPKTDROP` set to true there were packets had to be removed